 Both programs serve the same function, allowing drafting and design professionals to create design and document designs quickly and efficiently.
 The applications are nearly identical in appearance.
 In fact, a casual AutoCAD® user would have to look rather closely at his or her screen to determine which one they were using.

-The truth is, the BricsCAD experience looks a feel a lot like AutoCAD.
+The truth is, the BricsCAD experience looks a feel a lot like AutoCAD, which enables BricsCAD to be a perfect AutoCAD alternative.
 The navigation is extremely familiar with the same ribbon and tabs layout.
 However, the BricsCAD layout is a bit cleaner as AutoCAD locates some of the “less often used” tool in a hidden panel under the panel title bar.

 Overall, the learning curve of BricsCAD is quite short because of all the similarities with AutoCAD.
 Most users experienced in CAD can be fully up and running with BricsCAD within a day.